- AL Reading Service

 With more than 100 people waiting for a bed, Fellowship House can’t keep up with demand.
 Across the board, providers are understaffed and overworked.
 That trickles down.
 When people call to ask about the admissions process or check their status on a waiting list, it can be difficult to talk to an actual person.
 Calls go unanswered or end with answering machines.

-The Recovery Resource Center doesn’t change the system.
+The Recovery Resource Center does not change the system.
 The waiting lists still exist.
-But it helps navigate it.
-Lashun, who asked us not to use her last name, experienced it firsthand.
-When alcohol use caused her psychiatric medications to stop working, her doctor referred her to the Recovery Resource Center.
+But the center helps navigate the process.
+Lashun, who asked us not to use her last name, experienced this firsthand.
+When alcohol use caused her psychiatric medications to stop working, Lashun’s doctor referred her to the Recovery Resource Center.
 They got her into a detox facility and then helped her transition to an inpatient program.

 “I probably would not have went to rehab if I did not have that resource,” Lashun says.